Somewhere (film): Release

+Venice International Film Festival

 Somewhere premiered at the 67th Venice International Film Festival on September 3, 2010, and it was released in Italy on the same day.
 At the festival's close (September 11), the jury unanimously awarded Somewhere the Golden Lion, the festival's prize for the best overall film.
 Quentin Tarantino, president of the jury, said the film "grew and grew in our hearts, in our minds, in our affections" after the first screening.

+Theatrical distribution

 Focus Features distributed Somewhere in North America and most other territories.
 Pathé released the film in France on January 5, 2011, while Tohokushinsha distributed it in Japan.
 Medusa Film has rights in Italy.
 Somewhere was released on December 10, 2010, in both Ireland and the United Kingdom, and on December 22 in North America.

+Box office performance

 In its debut weekend in the United States, the film opened in seven theaters with $119,086, averaging $17,012 per cinema.
 As of February 2011, it has grossed $1,785,645 in the United States and US$13,936,909 worldwide.
 In the United Kingdom, Somewhere went on limited release to 62 cinemas.
 It earned £126,000 in the first weekend, of December 10, 2010.
 Its average per screen, £2,026, was higher than Coppola's earlier small film openings, Marie Antoinette (2006) and The Virgin Suicides (1999).
 However, it was a lesser total taking.
 In France, Somewhere earned 401,511 EUR in the three weeks to January 25, 2011.